CRATER TAKES A POWDER

 “A fun story covering all kind of conspiracy theories and it makes you laugh and just enjoy.” —BigT, 5 stars

-FROM THE AUTHOR: In reply to some reviewers, yes there is a plot to the three Radiated Lesbian Nun novels!
-Read carefully and you will see it–or at least a marginally careful reader should.
-If you didn’t see a coherent plot, then you weren’t paying attention.
-My books are carefully researched and planned and not really intended for light casual reading, even my satires.
-Like much about Political Correctness, female reviewers tend not to like my books in general, while male reviewers tend to like them, though of course there are many exceptions.
+In reply to some reviewers, yes there is a plot to the three Radiated Lesbian Nun novels.
+Read carefully and you will see it tho perhaps one must have an IQ above room temperature–or at least a marginally careful reader should see it.
+If you didn’t see a coherent plot, then you must not be paying attention.
+These books were carefully researched (entirely online) and have significant depth, tho they can be read just for fun.
+Like much about Political Correctness, female reviewers tend not to like my books in general, and especially the RLN books, while male reviewers tend to like them, though of course there are many exceptions.
 Who knows why?
-Here’s a few tidbits:
+Here are a few tidbits:

 There is no such thing as “Opus Dea”.
 I made that up as a plausible nun version of Opus Deus.

 The first book, Judge Crater Takes a Powder, took place in the 1930s; the second book, Cross-Dressers From Pluto, in the 1940s-1950s; the third book, The Warriors, is present day.
-It did not all take place “in the 1950s.”
+The books did not all take place “in the 1950s.”
 Each book was carefully researched for period authenticity.

 Yours truly did the cover artwork.
 The idea of the alien ribbets came from the green frog common to some political websites.

 Yes, there is an underlying message to all three books, it’s not just fun and games.
 Maybe it’s necessary to read all three to get this.
-Hint: look at the titles of the books that characters cite in the stories.
+Hint: look at the titles of the books that some characters cite in the novels.
 It’s a satire of Political Correctness!

 So here’s what the poorer reviewers seem to have missed in this book, assuming they weren’t just panning the book for political reasons, which is possible: